 Try to reduce activity and rest your foot.
 Avoid bumping your toe or putting a lot of pressure on it.
 You may want to wear open-toed shoes.
 If wearing closed shoes, make sure they are not too tight.
 Wear cotton socks.

 You may need to do this for about 2 weeks.

-You can likely resume your normal activities within a week.
+You can likely resume your normal activities within a week or two.
 Getting back to sports may take a little longer.

 The toenail may grow inward again.
 To prevent this, follow these tips:

 - Don't wear tight-fitting shoes or high heels

 - Don't trim your nails too short or round the corners

 - Don't pick or tear at the corners of the nails